atomist/sdm-local/README.md

 ## Troubleshooting

-- *I can't see my command in the CLI*: Check that the relevant SDM is running in local mode.
+- *My command isn't accepted by the CLI, nor shown in the usage message of `atomist --help`*: Check that the relevant SDM is running in local mode.
 The list of commands (beyond the built-in commands) is built dynamically on every invocation, so if the relevant SDM isn't running the SDM will not respond to those commands.

 ## Advanced Setup